chevdor/submig/README.md

 # submig

 `submig` is an experimental project aiming at finding the list of active Migrations for a Polkadot/Substrate runtime.
+The cli is mainly a an interface on top of the [`submig-lib crate`](https://crates.io/crates/submig-lib).

 ## Usage